VolpeUSDOT/FTOT-Resilience-Supply_Chain/README.md

 * If desired, a user can reduce the number of scenarios and years in each scenario by modifying the `N` and `plan_horizon` variables in the `ftot_scr.py` file in the `/program` folder.
 The default value is 30 scenarios, each 20 years long.

 ### Set-up Scripts
-FTOT-SCR’s `setup_v5_1.bat` file runs a sequence of six set up scripts.
+FTOT-Resilience-Supply_Chain’s `setup_v5_1.bat` file runs a sequence of six set up scripts.
 The inputs and outputs for each script are included in the table below.
-The output files of each script either serve as an input for a later script or are inputs necessary to run an FTOT-SCR scenario.
+The output files of each script either serve as an input for a later script or are inputs necessary to run an FTOT-Resilience-Supply_Chain scenario.

 File | Inputs | Outputs
 --- | --- | ---